Bas Rutten: 1994

 His third match would be his first loss in Pancrase, as he faced a superior opponent in the form of Pancrase founder Masakatsu Funaki.
 Rutten was taken down and forced to close guard, a moment in which he accidentally hit Funaki with a closed-fisted punch.
 When he tried to apologize, the Japanese fighter capitalized and executed a toehold, making Rutten tap out.
 At that point of his career, Rutten realized the importance of the grappling aspect, and he started taping Pancrase trainings in order to practice those moves with his trainee Leon Van Dijk.

 The training paid off, as Rutten submitted Japanese wrestler Kazuo "Yoshiki" Takahashi with an inverted heel hook during a grappling exchange that had been overconfidently initiated by Kazuo.
-The hold completely broke Takahashi's shin bone and gained Rutten an honorary 5th-degree black belt in Kyokushin Budokai by Jon Bluming after he learned the fact.
+The hold itself, which Rutten had learned the previous day by watching it in a promo, completely broke Takahashi's shin bone and earned Rutten an honorary 5th-degree black belt in Kyokushin Budokai by Jon Bluming after he witnessed it.
 Rutten then got his first high-level win against the other co-founder of Pancrase, the previously undefeated Minoru Suzuki.
 The Dutch fighter knocked him down with a body kick, resisted successfully all his submissions attempts on the ground and then hit a knee to the liver on a downed Suzuki, finishing him off.
 Rutten later said that this win was one of the happiest moments of his life.